BasilBarnabyCa/georgian-js-frameworks-labs/ASSIGNMENT02/README..md

 ## Features
 - **User Roles:**
   - **Admin:** Full access to manage airlines, airports, flights, and users.
-  - **Agent:** Limited access to manage flights and view specific data related to airlines.
+  - **Agent:** Limited access to manage flights and view specific data related to airlines (coming soon).
   - **Subscriber:** Access to personalized flight information and updates.

 - **Authentication:**
   - Users can sign up and log in using secure authentication.
   - Role-based access control to ensure data security.
-  - Users can login with GitHub
+  - Users can login/sign-up with GitHub

+### Middleware Rules

+#### Admin and Agent Routes:

+- When not logged in, accessing `/admin` or `/agent` returns a 404 error.
+- When logged in as a subscriber, accessing `/admin` or `/agent` returns a 404 error.
+- When logged in as an admin or agent and trying to access `/subscriber`, the user will be logged out and redirected to the login page.

+#### Subscriber Routes:

+- When not logged in and accessing `/subscriber`, the user is redirected to the login page.

+### Managing Flights, Airlines, and Airports

+- **Admins** can create, read, update, and delete flights, airlines, and airports.
+- **Agents** have limited access to manage flights associated with their airlines.
+- **Subscribers** can view their flight information and updates.

 - **Flight Management:**
   - Manage airlines, airports, and flights with CRUD operations.
   - Real-time updates and status tracking.
+  - Dashboard with KPIs and metrics (coming soon).

 - **Seeders:**
   - Predefined data for airlines and airports can be seeded into the database for initial setup.